daliyaebenny/CICDwithJenkins/README.md

 - A piece of code in Repo in Java.
 - Configure Git on Jenkins (Git-bash must be installed)
 - A Master or slave instance to run it.
 - A Jenkins job that create builds every 15 seconds

+## TASK 2

+## User Story
+ Make a Web Application using spring Boot with JPA and make a CI using Maven commands in Jenkins Jobs configurations.

+ ## Acceptance Criteria
+- Install Maven
+- Git Repository
+- Web Application using spring Boot with JPA.
+- Configure Git on Jenkins (Git-bash must be installed)
+- Configure Maven on Jenkins
+- A Master or slave instance to run it.
+- A Jenkins job that create builds.